nbdd0121/norlit-libc/README.rst

 ..
 [1] No debug message is available yet
 ..
 [2] In GCC it is available in freestanding environment, though C11 does not require it
 ..
 [3] strsignal are stubbed and will abort on call
+..
+[4] Unicode support is under consideration, currently non-ASCII code points will cause these functions to abort.

 Thread-safety
 =============